-Stem – A lesbian who is somewhere in between “stud” and “Femme”.
+Stem – A lesbian who is somewhere in between “Stud” and “Femme”.

 Switch – A lesbian (or otherwise) who acts as both a submissive and a dominant – switching back and forth between the two.
 Predominantly used in sexual terms.

-Trans – an umbrella term to describe people whose gender is not the same as, or does not sit comfortably with, the sex they were assigned at birth.
+Transgender – An umbrella term to describe people whose gender is not the same as, or does not sit comfortably with, the sex they were assigned at birth.
 Trans people may describe themselves using one or more of a wide variety of terms, including (but not limited to) Transgender, Transsexual, Gender-queer (GQ), Gender-fluid, Non-binary, Gender-variant, Crossdresser, Genderless, Agender, Nongender, Third gender, Two-spirit, Bi-gender, Trans man, Trans woman, Trans masculine, Trans feminine and Neutrois.

-Transgender man – a term used to describe someone who is assigned female at birth but identifies and lives as a man.
+Transgender man – A term used to describe someone who is assigned female at birth but identifies and lives as a man.
 This may be shortened to trans man, or FTM, an abbreviation for female-to-male.

-Transgender woman – a term used to describe someone who is assigned male at birth but identifies and lives as a woman.
+Transgender woman – A term used to describe someone who is assigned male at birth but identifies and lives as a woman.
 This may be shortened to trans woman, or MTF, an abbreviation for male-to-female.

-Transitioning – the steps a trans person may take to live in the gender with which they identify.
-Each person’s transition will involve different things.
-For some this involves medical intervention, such as hormone therapy and surgeries, but not all trans people want or are able to have this.
+Transitioning – The steps a trans person may take to live in the gender with which they identify.
+Each person’s transition will involve different things, for some this involves medical intervention, such as hormone therapy and surgeries, but not all trans people want or are able to have this.
 Transitioning also might involve things such as telling friends and family, dressing differently and changing official documents.

-Transphobia – the fear or dislike of someone based on the fact they are trans, including the denial/refusal to accept their gender identity.
+Transphobia – The fear or dislike of someone based on the fact they are trans, including the denial/refusal to accept their gender identity.

-Transsexual – this was used in the past as a more medical term (similarly to homosexual) to refer to someone who transitioned to live in the ‘opposite’ gender to the one assigned at birth.
-This term is still used by some although many people prefer the term trans or transgender
+Transsexual – This was used in the past as a more medical term (similarly to homosexual) to refer to someone who transitioned to live in the ‘opposite’ gender to the one assigned at birth.
+This term is still used by some although many people prefer the term trans or transgender.